zhonghan721/tp/docs/DeveloperGuide.md

 **Feature details:**

-1. The user specifies the `Username`, `Password`, `Confirm Password`, `Forget Password Question` and `Forget Password Answer` in the `register` command.
+1. The user specifies the `USERNAME`{.swift}, `PASSWORD`{.swift}, `CONFIRM_PASSWORD`{.swift}, `SECRET_QUESTION`{.swift}
+   and `ANSWER`{.swift} in the `register`{.swift} command.
-2. If any of the fields is not provided, an error message with the correct command usage will be shown.
+1. If any of the fields is not provided, an error message with the correct command format will be shown.
-3. If invalid command parameters are provided, an error message with the correct parameter format will be shown.
+1. If command parameters provided are not within the acceptable value range, an error message with the correct command format will be shown.
-4. If the `Password` and `Confirm Password` fields do not match, an error message will be shown.
+1. If the `PASSWORD`{.swift} and `CONFIRM_PASSWORD`{.swift} fields do not match, an error message will be shown to inform the user that the passwords do not match.
-5. If the user is currently logged in, an error message will be shown.
+1. If the user is currently logged in, an error message will be shown.
-6. The `User` is then cross-referenced with the stored user in `Model` to check if there's already a user stored.
+1. The `User` is then cross-referenced with the stored user in `Model` to check if there's already a user stored.
 If there's already a user stored, an error message will be shown.
-7. If all the previous steps are completed without exceptions, the user will be registered and the `User` will be stored in `Model`.
+1. If all the previous steps are completed without exceptions, the user will be registered and the `User` will be stored in `Model`.
 The `isLoggedIn` status in `Model` will be updated to `true`.
+1. The user's username, password, secret question and answer will then be stored in the `authentication.json` file.
+The password is hashed using SHA-256.

 The following activity diagram shows the logic of a user registering an account: